andrew/ultimate-awesome/README.md

 - [awesome-unity3d](https://github.com/insthync/awesome-unity3d) - A categorized collection of awesome opensource unity3d repos.
 - [awesome-dash](https://github.com/ucg8j/awesome-dash) - A curated list of awesome Dash (plotly) resources.
 - [awesome-logseq](https://github.com/logseq/awesome-logseq) - Awesome Logseq resources created by the community <3.
+- [awesome-qt-qml](https://github.com/mikalv/awesome-qt-qml) - A curated list of awesome Qt and QML libraries, resources, projects, and shiny things.
 - [awesome-repos](https://github.com/pawelborkar/awesome-repos) - A curated list of GitHub Repositories full of FREE Resources.
 - [frontend-development](https://github.com/codingknite/frontend-development) - A curated list of resources for Frontend  development.
 - [awesome-iot-hacks](https://github.com/nebgnahz/awesome-iot-hacks) - A Collection of Hacks in IoT Space so that we can address them (hopefully).